How council tax is spent

 In addition:

-As an authority, we have increased our lowest pay rate to £12 per hour, a figure in line with the Real Living Wage rate.
-We have also, in respect of services commissioned from external providers by both Adults and Health and Children and Families directorates made financial provision to be consistent with the national minimum wage assumptions for 2024/25.
+As an authority, we have budgeted to increase our lowest pay rate to above the Real Living Wage of £12.60, to £12.69 per hour.
+We have also, in respect of services commissioned from external providers by both Adults and Health and Children and Families directorates made financial provision to be consistent with the national minimum wage assumptions for 2025/26.

 As an authority, we continue to support our most vulnerable Council Tax payers by continuing to provide Local Council Tax Support at the same level as in previous years.

-Additional budget provision has been made for the increased disposal costs of waste at the Recycling and Energy Recovery Facility.
-As an authority we are working to introduce kerbside collection of glass bottles and jars with the intention to introduce this service in 2024.
+Additional budget provision has been made for the increased demand and disposal costs of waste at the Recycling and Energy Recovery Facility.

 What we use the money for